 - f: 336.232.9152

 Clint Morse is an experienced litigator who thrives in the courtroom.
-He represents a wide range of clients on issues related to intellectual property, bankruptcy, and general corporate disputes.
+He represents a variety of clients on issues related to intellectual property, bankruptcy, and general corporate disputes.

 Clint represents state, regional and national businesses in various bankruptcy/financial restructuring matters.
 Clint enjoys challenging cases involving extensive court work, and thrives on first day motions in Bankruptcy Court where there is an evidentiary hearing on short notice that can decide the outcome of the case.

-A seasoned intellectual property litigator, Clint represents clients on a wide range of complex issues related to trade secrets, trademarks, patent litigation, and unfair competition.
+A seasoned intellectual property litigator, Clint represents clients on a myriad of complex issues related to trade secrets, trademarks, patent litigation, and unfair competition.

 Honors & Recognitions

 Recognized as one of the Triad Business Journal's "40 Leaders Under 40" (2021)

 Selected by his peers for inclusion in The Best Lawyers in America© in Litigation - Bankruptcy (2020-2023)

 Selected for Benchmark Litigation's "40 & Under Hot List" (2017-2021)

 Selected by his peers for inclusion in Business North Carolina's "Legal Elite" in Bankruptcy Law (2020-2022) and in the Young Guns category (2018-2019)